-19. (1) Any person who knows that an aircraft or vessel is in distress must report the occurrence at the police station nearest to that person or at such other office or facility as the executive committee may determine.
+19. (1) Any person who knows or has reason to believe that an aircraft or vessel is in distress must report the occurrence at the police station nearest to that person or at such other office or facility or to a dedicated emergency number as the executive committee 40 may determine.

-(2) The Minister must publish the addresses and telephone numbers of the offices or 35 facilities contemplated in subsection (1)-
+(2) The Minister must publish the addresses and telephone numbers of the offices or facilities contemplated in subsection (1)---